JonWil91/Lets-Hike/README.md

 A logical bug was discovered when one user tested the site and was able to select 6/5 as the difficulty for the hike.
 Whilst not affecting the functionality of the website it was a logical flaw, this was remedied by adding in a difficulty slider with minimum and maximum values applied.

+Each required field has a * next to the label indicating this is an essential field, if a user fails to fill in one of these fields the Add Hike Button will not function and an altert will tell the user to fill in the selected field or to fill it in using the appropriate formart, as with the coorindates and the Hike Name.

 ## Edit Hike

 The Edit Hike page was tested extensively to ensure that all data input by the user on the add hikes page would appear saved on the edit page.
 This initially proved an issue with the Attributes data as the options are not pulled from MongoDB but are added into the html of the Add Hikes page.
 To fix this issue a jinja if/else statement was applied to each attribute without using a for loop as with the Country / County selection dropdown.

+Each required field has a * next to the label indicating this is an essential field, if a user fails to fill in one of these fields the Edit Hike Button will not function and an altert will tell the user to fill in the selected field or to fill it in using the appropriate formart, as with the coorindates and the Hike Name.

 ## View Hike Page

 The View Hike data, as displayed by the wireframes, was initially intended to be included on the main Hikes page.
 The data input by the user was initially to be displayed in a collapsible body from the content that remains on the Hikes page.
 Included on the View Hike page is another Leaflets map zoomed in on the coordinates the user has input as well as a marker.
 Unfortunately this feature did not work within a collapsible body, unless devtools was opened and closed.
 After investigating this issue it appeared to be a resizing issue faced by many others online and after being unable to resolve it, it was necessary to display the map outside the collapsible body.
 This did not look good for the user when displayed, and gave me the realisation it would be better displayed on it's own page.
 This would also avoid users having to load all the images and maps for each hike on one page.

 One bug that was encountered after a user testing the website was that they typed a longer than average Hike Name.
 This created issues on mobile view as the view page title pulls the data from Hike Name and had a fixed px font size, with the long page title forcing space on the right hand side.
 This was a simple fix of changing the font size type to em instead so it would be more responsive to the user device.

+## Deployment

+This project was developed using the GitPod IDE, committing to Git for every meaningful change and pushing commits to GitHub via the terminal Git commands.
+On GitHub I was able to view the Code Institute template reccomended for GitPod use, clone it, and then create my own repository with the template.
+After this it was possible to create a new workspace using GitPod.

+### Local Deployment

+In order for this project to be run locally, the user would require an IDE such as GitPod and the following features to be installed:

+* Python3
+* PIP
+* Git would be required for version control throughout

+Once you have met the above criteria you would be ready to clone this project to run locally.

+* At the top of the page clicking the green 'Clone or Download' gives you two otions to clone this GitHub repository.
+You can download the file as a zip-file and upload it into your new workspace, please ensure that you unzip the file first.
+Or alternatively you can copy the repository web URL, open the Git CLI terminal and type: git clone https://github.com/JonWil91/Milestone-3.git.
+* Ensure you have navigated to the correct file location using the 'cd' command
+* The next step would be to create a file named 'env.py', this will be an important file for safely storying your credentials.
+You would need to store your MONGO_URI and SECRET_KEY values within this file.
+After this create a '.gitignore' file with the only input being the name of the file with your credentials, 'env.py'.
+Ensure that your 'app.py' file searches for this path or the workspace won't be able to find the MONGO_URI data.
+* The next required step would be ensuring you have an up to date requirements.txt file.
+This can be initialised by typing 'sudo -H pip3 -r requirements.txt' into the terminal, the syntax may differ slightly between IDE's as for use in GitPod the 'sudo' element was not required.

+It would be necessary to create an account with MongoDB also so that you can develop your daatabase using MongoDB Atlas.
+Once you have created your account you would need to set up a database called 'hiking_database'.
+You would then need to create 6 collections within that database.
+A collection was created for England, Scotland, Wales, Republic of Ireland and Northern Ireland to ensure that each County was added carefully, as allowing users to add these in on the website could cause issues with duplication and typos.

+The collection keeping all of the data added and edit by the user is the 'hikes' collection.
+The documents inserted into this are as follows:
+* hike_region:
+* county_name:
+* hike_description:
+* hike_difficulty
+* hike_postcode:
+* hike_duration:
+* hike_distance:
+* hike_name:
+* multiple_selection: (this will be the only object returning as an array)
+* hike_coordinates:
+* img_url:

+The Country collections should be completed as below:

+eng_counties - Collection
+eng_county - Object ID

+irish_counties - Collection
+irish_county - Object ID

+north_ire_counties - Collection
+north_ire_county - Object ID

+scot_counties - Collection
+scot_county - Object ID

+wales_counties - Collection
+wales_county - Object ID

+Once these steps have been completed you have everything ready to run the application.
+If you are using the GitPod IDE you would run the command python3 app.py which will initialise the app and give you the prompt to expose the local host you are running and open it on a browser.